 Primary vs. Secondary Stability: What Beginners Really Need

-Why do some kayaks feel rock-solid beneath you while others seem enthusiastic to dump you in the water?
+Why do some kayaks feel rock-solid beneath you while others seem eager to tip?

 You’re experiencing the difference between primary and secondary stability.